 Get Out of Your Comfort Zone

-While it may be intimidating or overwhelming to go out to dinner, to a cafe, or to an event alone, this is a great way to push yourself out of your comfort zone and talk to new people.
-You never know, there may be another person alone there too!
+While it may be intimidating or overwhelming to go out to dinner, a cafe, or an event alone, this is a great way to push yourself out of your comfort zone and talk to new people.
+You never know; there may be another person alone there too!

-Yes, it will be hard, especially if you are somewhat shy, but you have to get out of your comfort zone and be a little brave sometimes.
+Yes, it will be hard, especially if you are somewhat shy, but you must get out of your comfort zone and be brave sometimes.

 Join Facebook Groups

-If you recently moved to a new area, Facebook groups are a great resource.
+Facebook groups are a great resource if you recently moved to a new area.
 Find one in your area that speaks to you (like-minded women/men), and join it.
 Most members in area groups are extremely friendly and welcoming.

 Your next best friend could be in one of those groups!
 So many people think social media is bad, but it definitely does have its benefits.

 This is, by far, a fantastic way to make new friends.
-Not only that, you’ll be meeting awesome helpful people who have the same interests, heart, and goals that you do: helping others.
+Not only that, you’ll be meeting awesome, helpful people with the same interests, heart, and goals as you do: helping others.